-Anthropogenic underwater noise and its impacts have received increasing attention from various intergovernmental forums at the global and regional levels including the CBD, the Convention on Migratory Species, (CMS), the International Whaling Commission (IWC) and the International Maritime Organisation (IMO).
-In March 2018, the UN Secretary General report on Anthropogenic Ocean Noise was published to inform discussions of the UN Open-ended Informal Consultative Process on Oceans and the Law of the Sea.
-306 In subsequent deliberations some countries spoke of the need to address noise pollution in a global and harmonised manner, noting that negotiations for the Global Ocean Treaty will provide opportunities to address ocean noise.307 Specifically, ocean noise could be incorporated within the elements regarding area-based management tools (ABMTs) and environmental impact assessments (EIAs).
-Different approaches have been suggested as to how ABMTs could be used to address ocean noise, including designating 'quiet zones' to protect open-ocean migratory corridors for cetaceans and fish where a particular vulnerability has been identified and protecting the quietest ocean areas to keep them noise free.308,309 While human-generated noise is best tackled at source, marine reserves and MPAs could provide havens from which the most injurious forms of sound production are excluded, acting as buffers from the effects of noise generated by activities in the surrounding waters or seabed.
+Anthropogenic underwater noise and its impacts have received increasing attention from various warming, acidification and hypoxia, all potentially interact with each other and with other human impacts including intergovernmental forums at the global and regional levels including the CBD, the Convention on Migratory Species, overfishing, pollution and the establishment of invasive (CMS), the International Whaling Commission (IWC) and species.
+Predicting the cumulative and interactive the International Maritime Organisation (IMO).
+In March effects of these stressors and the potential for resistance 2018, the UN Secretary General report on Anthropogenic or resilience of individual organisms or ecological Ocean Noise was published to inform discussions of the UN communities is highly complex, especially as effects may be additive, synergistic or antagonistic.
+Open-ended Informal Consultative Process on Oceans and the Law of the Sea.
+In subsequent deliberations some countries spoke of the need to address noise pollution in a Synergistic effects occur when the combined impact of two global and harmonised manner. noting that negotiations or more stressors on an ecological response (e.g. diversity. for the Global Ocean Treaty will provide opportunities to productivity, abundance, survival, growth, reproduction) is address ocean noise.
+Specifically, ocean noise could be greater than the sum of impacts from individual stressors. incorporated within the elements regarding area-based Such synergistic effects occur because a change caused management tools (ABMTs) and environmental impact at the physiological or ecological level by one stressor assessments (EIAs).
+Different approaches have been increases the severity or occurrence of effects of a second suggested as to how ABMTs could be used to address stressor.
+How organisms respond to multiple stressors will ocean noise, including designating 'quiet zones' to protect depend on their magnitude and timing, with synergistic open-ocean migratory corridors for cetaceans and fish effects most common when stressors occur close together where a particular vulnerability has been identified and in time.315 protecting the quietest ocean areas to keep them noise free.
+While human-generated noise is best tackled at The possibility that multiple co-occurring stressors may source, marine reserves and MPAs could provide havens have synergetic effects is of particular concern because from which the most injurious forms of sound production they could provoke unpredictable 'ecological surprises' and are excluded, acting as buffers from the effects of noise cascading impacts that could accelerate biodiversity loss generated by activities in the surrounding waters or and impair the functioning of ecosystems. seabed.